pachterlab/gget/docs/src/contributing.md

 ### Solve an issue

 Scan through our [existing issues](https://github.com/pachterlab/gget/issues) to find one that interests you.
 You can narrow down the search using `labels` as filters.
-If you find an issue to work on, you are welcome to open a pull request (PR) with a fix.
+If you find an issue to work on, you are welcome to open a PR with a fix.

 ## Contribute through pull requests